joy-of-react/project-toast/README.md

 ## Exercise 5: Keyboard and screen reader support

-Our component so far works pretty well for sighted mouse users, but the experience isn't as great for everyone.
+Our component so far works pretty well for sighted mouse users, but the experience isn't as great for everyone else.

 For keyboard users, let's add a global event handler that listens for the “escape” key, and dismisses _all_ toasts when it's pressed.

 For screen-reader users, we need to change some things in our markup.

+In the solution video, I'll share details about _why_ we're making these changes.
+For now, your mission is to apply the following changes.

+**NOTE: these changes are shown in HTML.** You'll need to migrate it to JSX.

 In `ToastShelf.js`, add the following 3 attributes to the wrapping `<ol>`, so that the markup looks like this: